 The other thing that I noticed about this reel was how easy the retrieval switch is.
 It is certainly one of the simplest that I have encountered so far.
 Now, this is not a reel without its faults.

 While the arbor may be advertised as being large, it is a bit smaller than that.
 As such, there is some coil memory to contend with.

 In this battle of the fly fishing reels, the Piscifun Sword Fly Fishing Reel comes out on top.

-- SILKY SMOOTH DRAG - Multi-disc cork and stainless steel drag system with one-way...
+- Multi-disc cork and stainless steel drag system with one-way clutch bearing for...

-- CORROSION RESISTANCE - Hard anodized for surface protection increases abrasion...
+- Hard anodized for surface protection and corrosion resistance; Concave ported...